PREMIERES:

 In 2012 the hornists of the Czech Philharmonic Orchestra gave 2 performances of the Sonata for 4 Horns: at Forest Theatre, Revnice, Czech Republic and at the Synagogue, Floss, Germany.

-In 2015 an arrangement for violas of the Sonata for 4 Horns was played in the Recital Hall of Birmingham Conservatoire, in the final of the 2015 Andrew Downes Performance Prize competition, by the Saturday Bridge Viola Ensemble: Katherine Lambeth, Martha Evans, Katharina Von Colson and Lydia Handy.
+Andrew's music always lends itself well to arrangements.
+I think it is because he was a singer and he composed as if for the voice.
+In 2015 an arrangement for violas of his Sonata for 4 Horns was played in the Recital Hall of Birmingham Conservatoire, in the final of the 2015 Andrew Downes Performance Prize competition, by the Saturday Bridge Viola Ensemble: Katherine Lambeth, Martha Evans, Katharina Von Colson and Lydia Handy.

 SUITE FOR 6 HORNS OR HORN CHOIR Opus 69 (1999)